qdot/khole-py/README.rst

   sensor reading.
 It'll always report the same range no matter the calibration setting.

+So, in the case of our example above, the calibration point was set at 0x767 - 0x19b = 0x5cc.
+If the uncalibrated reading is <= 0x5cc, the calibrated reading will just read 0x0.

 Python Implementation
 ---------------------

 The python implementation in the library allows access to the aforementioned functionality.
-As it is using pybluez, it will currently only work on linux.
+As it is using pybluez and gattlib, it will currently only work on linux (and also requires some boost installs.
+Sorry.
+I'm not happy about it either.).
 But who doesn't do their kegels near a linux box these days?

 License
 -------